stazh/erqzh/README.md

 1. in modules/config.xqm set `config:webcomponents` to `local`
 2. call `ant clean xar-local`

-## use local dev version of pb-components
+## Use local dev version of pb-components

 1. clone tei-publisher-components ( github.com/eeditiones/tei-publisher-components/ ) or use
 your existing clone